Nanophotonic – Definition

 - Saturable absorbent

 All of the above components work together.
 The sand fiber couplers are responsible for bringing the light wave to the optical switches, and the amplifiers act as transducers and controllers, the detectors directly capture the image and the laser beam, the whole phenomenon starts with ultraviolet radiation with a wavelength of around 300 to 1200 nanometers.
 A typical electromagnetic field created when light interactions.
 This effect is also known as the max-well effect.
-In this area, nanostructures set with the help of topography.
-It means that the electromagnetic field depends entirely on the shape and size of the light interactions.
+And also, In this area, nanostructures set with the help of topography.
+And also, It means that the electromagnetic field depends entirely on the shape and size of the light interactions.

 - Discover and investigate the properties of light in the nanometric range